scottchiesa/UKB_RAP_Getting_Started/README.md

 <img src = "https://github.com/scottchiesa/UKB_RAP_Getting_Started/blob/main/ddd.png">

 At this point it is a good idea to also upload these files to your RAP project space so you have them stored there for future acccess.
-This can be done using the command below
+This can be done from within the virtual environment using the command below

 `dx upload -r Tabular_Data/ --destination project-XXXXXXXXXXXXXXXXXXXXXX:/Tabular_Data/ `